firefly-iii/docs/docs/docs/data-importer/advanced/transfers.md

 !!! info
 If your CSV files contain very little information on the opposing account (either the source or the destination) this will be difficult to do right.

-Use any of the following strategies to make sure that accounts are properly recognized.
+Use any of the following strategies to so accounts are properly recognized.

 ### Default account